NafiaKhanom/NafiaRepo/README.md

 # NafiaRepo
-Nafia Repository difficult to make
+Nafia Repository difficult to make.
+But I'll do it.